mgamboam/GCD_Course_Project/CodeBook.md

 The script takes the following steps in order to transform the original dataset:

 1.    <b>Load Information</b>
       * <b>Download the original file</b>: The script checks if the `/data` directory is present, otherwise it creates it.
-Then verifies if the original, zipped, raw datafile exists inside that directory, if it doesn't, it proceeds to download the file.<br>
+Then verifies if the original, zipped, raw datafile exists inside that directory, if it doesn't, it proceeds to download the file.
       * <b>Unzip file</b>: The script verifies if the raw data files exist by verifying if the `/UCI HAR Dataset` directory exists, otherwise it unzips the file that creates the folder and the necessary data.
 2.    <b>Merge the training and the test sets to create one data set</b>
       * <b>Load Datasets</b>: Check in memory to see if the datasets have already been uploaded, if not, proceed to upload the different datasets from the original files.
-Given these are large datasetns, it is important to check memory for them so that they don't need to be loaded again.<br>
+Given these are large datasetns, it is important to check memory for them so that they don't need to be loaded again.
-* <b>Merge the Datasets</b>: The test and train data are combined to create single datasets for the X, Y and Subject tables.</li>
+      * <b>Merge the Datasets</b>: The test and train data are combined to create single datasets for the X, Y and Subject tables.

-<li><b>Extract only the measurements on the mean and standard deviation for each measurement</b></li>
+3.    <b>Extract only the measurements on the mean and standard deviation for each measurement</b></li>

-* <b>Select correct columns</b>: Using `grep` over the list of variables, locate those where `mean()` and `std()` are used since those are the only ones required for the final dataset.<br>
+      * <b>Select correct columns</b>: Using `grep` over the list of variables, locate those where `mean()` and `std()` are used since those are the only ones required for the final dataset.
-* <b>Extract variables</b>: Reduce the original large dataset by selecting only the variables found on the prior step. <br>
+      * <b>Extract variables</b>: Reduce the original large dataset by selecting only the variables found on the prior step.
       * <b>Clean memory</b>: Because these are large datasets, cleanup as much memory as possible by removing all variables that are not needed.<br>

 <li><b>Uses descriptive activity names to name the activities in the data set</b></li>